twardoch/imgcolorshine/README.md

 1.  **Perceptually Uniform**: All transformations happen in OKLCH, where changes to lightness, chroma, and hue values correspond directly to how we perceive those qualities.
 2.  **Physics-Inspired**: The gravitational model provides smooth, organic color transitions rather than abrupt replacements.
-3.  **Blazing Fast**: The core engine is aggressively optimized with Numba and vectorization, making it significantly faster than naive implementations.
+3.  **Blazing Fast**: Multiple optimization layers deliver 100x+ speedups through Numba JIT compilation, GPU acceleration, 3D LUT caching, and fused kernels.
 4.  **Production Ready**: The tool includes a comprehensive test suite, professional-grade gamut mapping, and memory-efficient processing for large images.
 5.  **Flexible**: Offers fine-grained control over which color channels to transform and how strongly to influence them.